DigitalOcean: Funding

 The company's seed funding was led by IA Ventures and raised US$3.2 million in July 2013.
 Its series A round of funding in March 2014, led by venture capitalist firm Andreessen Horowitz, raised US$37.2 million.
 In December 2014, DigitalOcean raised US$50 million in debt financing from Fortress Investment Group in the form of a five-year term loan.
 In July 2015, the company raised US$83 million in its series B round of funding led by Access Industries with participation from Andreessen Horowitz.
 In April 2016, the company secured US$130 million in credit financing to build out new cloud services.
-In May 2020, Digital Ocean raised an additional $50 million from Access Industries and Andreessen Horowitz.
+In May 2020, DigitalOcean raised an additional $50 million from Access Industries and Andreessen Horowitz.

 On March 24, 2021, DigitalOcean became a publicly traded company on the New York Stock Exchange, with their initial public offering price at $47 per share.

 Blocking in Iran and Russia

-DigitalOcean had been blocked in Iran as a result of an attempt to cut off the use of the Lantern internet censorship circumvention tool.
+Digital Ocean was blocked throughout Iran as part of its attempt to cut off use of the Lantern internet censorship circumvention tool.

-Under Russian law, any host keeping citizens' personal data needs to be located in Russian territory.
-That led to a temporary block in April 2018 of Google, Amazon, Azure, and DigitalOcean, among others, in Russia by Roskomnadzor as a hosting provider for Telegram Messenger and VPS services.
+According to Russian law, any host keeping its citizens' personal data needs to be located in Russian territory.
+This law led to a temporary block in April 2018 of Google, Amazon, Azure, and DigitalOcean, among others, in Russia by Roskomnadzor as a hosting provider for Telegram Messenger and VPS services.